jh3nd3rs0n/jargyle/README.md

 ```

-Also, you will need to have the setting `socks5.userpassauth.usernamePasswordAuthenticator` to specify the name of the class that extends `com.github.jh3nd3rs0n.jargyle.server.socks5.userpassauth.UsernamePasswordAuthenticator` along with a string value
+Also, you will need to have the setting `socks5.userpassauth.userRepository` to specify the name of the class that extends `com.github.jh3nd3rs0n.jargyle.server.socks5.userpassauth.UserRepository` along with an initialization string value.

 The following are two provided classes you can use:

--   `com.github.jh3nd3rs0n.jargyle.server.socks5.userpassauth.StringSourceUsernamePasswordAuthenticator`
+-   `com.github.jh3nd3rs0n.jargyle.server.socks5.userpassauth.StringSourceUserRepository`
--   `com.github.jh3nd3rs0n.jargyle.server.socks5.userpassauth.XmlFileSourceUsernamePasswordAuthenticator`
+-   `com.github.jh3nd3rs0n.jargyle.server.socks5.userpassauth.XmlFileSourceUserRepository`

-`com.github.jh3nd3rs0n.jargyle.server.socks5.userpassauth.StringSourceUsernamePasswordAuthenticator`: This class authenticates the username and password based on the string value of a space separated list of username password values.
+`com.github.jh3nd3rs0n.jargyle.server.socks5.userpassauth.StringSourceUserRepository`: This class handles the storage of the SOCKS5 users from the initialization string value of a space separated list of username password values.

 Each username password value in the space separated list must be of the following format: